ComposioHQ/composio-fastapi/README.md

 ## Running the service

-So far, we have created an agent with ability to interact with `gmail` using the `composio` SDK, functions to manage connected accounts for users and a FastAPI service.
-Now let's run the service.
+We've built an agent that interacts with Gmail using the Composio toolkit, handles connected user accounts.
+Now, let's run the service.

-> Before you proceed check the [code](./simple_gmail_agent/server/api.py), there are some utility endpoints that we have not discussed in the cookbook.
+> For additional utility endpoints, check the code.

 Run the HTTP server
    ```bash